vivajane/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the line containing pattern
+script that displays the number of lines that contains pattern